nailuj1992/unity_nfc/README.md

 # Unity NFC Testing
 This module is done with the idea of implementing the passport scanning with NFC technology on Unity, and for Android devices only.
-This module was developed for the new social media project, owned by the organization called HELP US DEFEND.

 ## 1. Previous notions